EdvardSire/keyboard/README.md

 ## Numbers without a number row
 The way I mapped Numbers was one of the few things I had a firm idea about when I orignally started tweaking the layout.
-I knew the Numbers had to be on another layer and decided that i wanted numpad-style Numbers, because I was used to the the numpad with my right hand, the Numbers ended up on the right.
+I knew the Numbers had to be on another layer and decided that i wanted numpad-style Numbers, because I was used to using the numpad with my right hand, the Numbers ended up on the right.
 I decided to use a [momentary layer switch](https://docs.qmk.fm/#/keycodes?id=layer-switching), which is a feature of QMK.
 This basically makes the keyboard the second image when the "MO 1" is *pressed down*, when "MO 1" is released the keyboard reverts back to the first image.
 A momentary layer switch.

 ![Numbers keyboard](/images/keyboard-layout-numbers-initial.png)